 - I supported court-ordered assisted outpatient treatment for mentally ill individuals on our streets.

 - I mandated biannual comprehensive homeless services reports so we can track the funding and effectiveness of our homeless services, shelters, and programs.
 We need to a) know how much money we are spending and b) spend it the best way to help homeless individuals get into homes or treatment.

 - I have consistently supported navigation centers and shelters to provide Berkeley’s unhoused residents a place to access respite, laundry, food and services.

 - I successfully advocated for mobile bathroom and shower facilities to better address the health and safety needs of our homeless population and broader community.

 If I see illegal street behavior or health/safety violations, what should I do?

-- If you need to report health and safety concerns such as drug paraphernalia, human waste, etc. you can contact District 8’s Area Coordinator, the Police Officer tasked with coordinating other departments/services, Officer Sean Tinney, and he can be reached at 510-981-5778 or email@example.com.
-Please also email or call 311 (landline) or 510-981-2489 by cell to let Berkeley's Customer Service team know.
+If you need to report health and safety concerns such as drug paraphernalia, human waste, etc. email email@example.com or call 311 (landline) or 510-981-2489 (by cell) to let Berkeley's Customer Service team know.
 311 logs in complaints and prioritizes accordingly.